opensearch-project/documentation-website/_opensearch/install/windows.md

 1. Save the change and close the file.
 1. Navigate to the top directory of your OpenSearch install and open the `opensearch-{{site.opensearch_version}}` folder.
 1. Run the default by double-clicking the `opensearch-windows-install.bat` file.
 This opens a command prompt an the OpenSearch instance running.
-1. Open another command prompt and send requests to the server to verify that OpenSearch is running.
+1. Open a new command prompt and send requests to the server to verify that OpenSearch is running.
 Because the security plugin has been disabled, you will be sending commands using `HTTP` rather than `HTTPS`.
    - Send a request to port 9200.
       ```bat
       curl -X GET http://localhost:9200